How to Plan Your Kickstarter – part 1

 Wow, that’s a lot of money

 Yup.
 That’s a lot.
 This is the highest your budget will ever be.
 And you’re going to look for ways to do things for less, and come in under budget while keeping your team fed, paid, happy, and productive.
 And that’s great.
-What you have to remember about this kind of a budget is that it isn’t how much you have to spend.
+This isn’t how much you’re required to spend.
 This budget does tell you how much money it’ll take for you to feel secure taking on the project.

 If you’ve got a good budget, you can say, “I need $7,500 to make this happen” and know that you can back that up when people say “couldn’t you do it for free?”, and, much more importantly, you’ll know that if you can raise that much, you can definitely make it happen.